-- Blue: Electric Trailer Brakes
+Electric Trailer Brakes Blue

-- Blue: Battery Feed
+Battery Feed Red/Black or Red/Blue

-- White/Blue: Brake Apply Signal
+Brake Apply Signal White/Blue

-- Black: Ground
+Ground Black

 Refer to the aftermarket electric trailer brake controller owner's manual to determine wire color coding of the electric trailer brake controller.
 The wire colors on the brake controller may be different from the vehicle.
+It may be necessary to have a technician connect the 12-volt power to the engine compartment fuse block.
 The electric trailer brake controller should be installed by your dealer or a qualified service center.